-Your Directors present the Eleventh Annual Report of theCompany together with the audited financial statements for the financial year ended March31 2018.
+Your Company's Directors are pleased to present the Twelfth Annual Report of theCompany together with the audited financial statements for the financial year ended March31 2018.

 1. FINANCIAL PERFORMANCE

 The Company's financial performance for the year ended March 31 2018 is summarizedbelow:

 |particulars ||FY 2017-18 ||FY 2016-17 |

 |Revenue ||38427.20 ||30951.85 |

 |Tax Expenses ||1550.95 ||1005.67 |

 |Profit For the year ||6219.46 ||2113.95 |

 The Company has not transferred any amount to Reserve Account during the year underreview.